Flexible working and the right to request

 - to only refuse a request on one or more permitted reasons.

-- Deal with appeals as quickly as possible where they are allowed
+- deal with appeals as quickly as possible, where they are allowed.

 Meetings

-Unfortunately, there is no legal requirement for your employer to invite you to a meeting to discuss your request, but if they do then these are some negotiating tips.
-There is no suggestion that the meeting should be face-to-face, a meeting over telephone would be acceptable.
+If your employer does invite you to a consultation, here are some negotiating tips.
+There is no suggestion that the meeting should be face-to-face, a meeting over telephone would be acceptable but it must be held privately and your employer should notify you of the time and place in advance of the meeting .

 If you cannot attend a meeting, your employer should rearrange it.
 If you fail to attend two meetings then the employer can take your request to be withdrawn, although they should find out and consider your reasons for not attending first.